dataplat/AzureDataPipelineTools/Docs/DataLake.md

     ]
 }
 ```
-> Note: If not files are returned, then the `fileCount` will be 0, and the `files` property will be an empty array.
+> Note: If no files are found in the specified path with the specified parameters, then the `fileCount` will be 0, and the `files` property will be an empty array.

 An example of a call with a mandatory parameter missing:
 ```